 You can claim education tax credits and even get the student loan interest deduction with TaxSlayer Simply Free.

-What tax forms do I need?
+What tax forms do I need to claim my tax breaks for college?

 If this is your first time filing, you won’t need too many documents.
 To get started, you’ll need: